jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 ![told you](assets/toldya.gif)

 Since I mentioned a *generic type* let's make something where we can make  use of generics.
 Let's save the data in a database.

+| Fun fact : Generics were introduced in C# 2.0, released in 2005, along with Visual Studio 200.

 Should I use MySQL, Excel, SQL Server, SQLite or Postgres?
 The answer is - we shouldn't have to care.
 All I want to do is insert some data and get it back later.
 Here a repository pattern comes to rescue!